web3swift-team/web3swift/README.md

 ### Requirements

-Web3swift requires Swift 4.0 and iOS 11.2 (always use the latest iOS version for your security).
+Web3swift requires Swift 4.0 and iOS 9.0 (although we strongly recommend to always use the latest iOS version for your security).

 ### Installation